Second OWI Offense Madison Lawyer

 Any second offense drunk driving charge is a crime.
 There are no exceptions.
 If you are arrested, charged and convicted of a second offense DUI in Dane County you will always be convicted of a crime for the rest of your life.
 This means when you apply for jobs and get asked the question, “Have you ever been convicted of a crime?” you must answer yes.

-The penalties for a 2nd OWI charge in Dane County can include:
+The penalties for a 2nd OWI charge in Dane County

 - A $250 alcohol and drug assessment